Vogue Summer School NYC FAQ

 How does Vogue Summer School benefit my college application?

-As a pre-college program, Vogue Summer School gives students the opportunity to get a glimpse of the college experience while also exploring fashion world topics of study with the premier leader in fashion world education.
+As a pre-college program, NYC Vogue Summer School allows students to get a glimpse of the college experience while also exploring possible topics of study.
 Typically, college admissions officers look favorably on students who continue to enhance their academic portfolio during the summer months.
 Students will also benefit from receiving a narrative evaluation from their instructor which can be included as part of their college applications.

 Health and Wellness